-Voluntary turnover data was calculated using actual employee data where employment ceased on a voluntary basis and includes those whose redundancy was not compulsory divided by average headcount during FY18.
+Voluntary turnover data was calculated using actual employee data where employment ceased on a voluntary basis and includes those whose redundancy was not compulsory divided by average headcount during FY19.

-Brambles Employee Survey
+Brambles Employee Pulse Survey

-Employee engagement is monitored through the Brambles Employee Survey (BES) through a third party provider.
+Employee engagement is monitored through the annual Brambles Employee Pulse Survey through a third party provide, GLINT.
 This is extended to all permanent employees (employed for at least three months at the date of survey) and is confidential.
 It surveys employees' perceptions of their workplace and the data is used to track progress from previous surveys, measure Brambles against internal and external best practice and identify key actions for improvement.
-The BES was performed in 2017.